mdrodas/introsde/lab01/README.md

     ...
 ```
 * Deploy the war in tomcat.
 For this, you need to access the tomcat manager in your browser (http://localhost:8080/manager/html)
-* Check the configuration file $TOMCAT_HOME/conf/tomcat-users.xml to enable the administration of tomcat(add or uncomment the followin line, if it is there)
+* Check the configuration file $TOMCAT_HOME/conf/tomcat-users.xml to enable the administration of tomcat (add or uncomment the following line, if it is there)
 ```
     <user username="admin" password="whateverpasswordyouwantiuseadmin" roles="admin-gui,manager-gui"/>
 ```